caseyamcl/configula/README.md

 $config->get('non_existent_value', 'default');
 ```

-## Extending the `ConfigValues` class to make accessing configuration easy
+## Extending the `ConfigValues` class (for IDE type-hinting)

-While it is entirely possible to use the `Configula\ConfigValues` class directly , you might also want to provide
+While it is entirely possible to use the `Configula\ConfigValues` class directly, you might also want to provide
 some application-specific methods to load configuration values.
 This creates a better developer experience.

 ```php